-Africa is great and greater is the strength of its youths, but the population is negatively glaring in uprising and consistent rising of armed conflicts across the continent in chart flow.
-I have watched Africa working on weak institutions and building on strong individuals and can not but wonder why?
-Why our system seems not to be working.
+Africa is great and greater is the strength of its youths.
+But the population is negatively navigating in uprising and consistent rise of armed conflicts across in chart flow.
+I have watched Africa working through weak institutions and building upon strong individuals, and I can not but wonder why?
+Why our system seems not to be working in the right direction.

-How youths are also building on this, how so many are attempting to change the curve.
-And you will realize the need to awake and unite as youths.
+At times, I imagine if youths are building on for a changed situation?
+If they can use their strength to effect and drive change?
+How many are attempting to change the curve.
+And I realized that the need to awake and unite as the youth voice is desirable.
 I urge you to tell the other youths about this awakening.
-Tell them to leverage on the greatest strength they have, which is our future asset.
+How to tell young people to leverage on the greatest strength they have which is greatest asset.
 I mean the size and quality of youths across the continent.
-Above all, what I see is that Africa needs a younger voice as its voice seems persistently old and aged.
-Africa needs young leaders to rejuvenate it or else it will fade off in global relevance in no time.
-That is bitter truth and there is no apology.
+I mean how to activate actions online and offline to set in change of time.
+What I see is that Africa needs a younger voice as its voice seems old and aged.
+Africa needs young leaders to rejuvenate itself or else, it may fade away in no time.
+However than sounds, it may be the only bitter truth to our hearing.

 As African youth, are you thinking of how you can rewrite hope on the minds of the people?
 A cover story with a title “Hopeful Africa” can in the real sense radiate hopefulness and liberate us from the pin, emancipating ourselves from mental slavery.
 To start with, we must first begin to appreciate our own; begin to change narratives, begin to create and look for “Black Collar Jobs” instead of “White Collar Jobs”.
 White collar jobs are no more there in Africa.
 They have gone with the winds.
 It went away with the colonial masters when Africa was liberated, but we never knew it till now that we are searching for it.
-Black Color Jobs are entrepreneurial, informal and indigenous untapped potentials of our people.
+Black Color Jobs are entrepreneurial, informal and untapped potentials of our people leveraging on technology to create digital jobs.

 I remember, that was the beginning of Arab spring that spread to Libya, Egypt, Jordan, Yemen, and present Syria.
 I saw this as one way youth can express their energy when it is not properly used by the Government.